Escape to the Brazilian Caribbean’s best natural pools.

 Flying In

-You’ll have two convenient airport options.
-The closest major airport is in Maceió, located about 80 miles (130 km) south, while Recife’s airport sits roughly 80 miles (130 km) to the north.
-Travel times from either city are typically around two to three hours, depending on traffic and your exact starting point.
+You have two easy airport options when visiting Maragogi.
+The closest major airport is in Maceió, about 80 miles south, while Recife’s airport is about 80 miles to the north.
+From either city, the drive to Maragogi usually takes around two to three hours, depending on traffic and where you start.
+So if you find a better flight into one city over the other, it’s easy to make either one work.

 Driving In